-- F{target} is the median of the simulated flux of the target within the aperture; - $F{\rm cont}$ and $\sigma{\rm cont}$ are the median and standard deviation of the simulated flux of background stars: - the last term corresponds to the read-out noise within the aperture.
-It is estimated as $N{\rm pix}$ N{stack} RON2, where - \circ N{pix} is the number of pixels encompassed by the aperture; - N{readout} is the number of individual read-out frames in the science image;

-RON is the read-out noise in units of electrons per pixel.
+- F{target} is the median of the simulated flux of the target within the aperture; - F{cont} and σ{cont} are the median and standard deviation of the simulated flux of background stars: - the last term corresponds to the read-out noise within the aperture.
+It is estimated as N{pix} N{stack} RON2, where - N{pix} is the number of pixels encompassed by the aperture; - N{readout} is the number of individual read-out frames in the science image; - RON is the read-out noise in units of electrons per pixel.

-The radius at which the SNR is maximum is then automatically determined (Figure 3335).
+The radius at which the SNR is maximum is then automatically determined (Figure 33).
 It corresponds to the so-called optimal aperture.
 This optimal aperture is not focused on the RMS criteria of the light curve but accounts for the effect of close contaminating stars, which might affect the transit depth in the case of crowded fields.
 Two other light curves are also provided to give the user an idea of how the RMS of the light curve evolves with the aperture size.

-Figure 32: An image of a star observed by ADPS (left) and the of simulated field-of-view calculated in the pipeline n the catalogue (middle).
+Figure 32: An image of a star observed by CHEOPS (left) and the of simulated field-of-view calculated in the pipeline using all stars in the catalogue (middle).
 The right image shows the simulated image with the contaminants only .
-Note image it is set on a different scale for clarity.
+Note that for the latter image it is set on a different scale for clarity.